PrinciplesDotDev/principles/murphys-law.md

 ## Why

 Systems are built and used by humans.
 And humans inevitably make mistakes.
+So if a mistake is possible, eventually, it will occur.

-Mistakes are undesirable - thus, you should design a system in a way that reduces them.
-The fewer possibilities there are to make mistakes, the fewer there will be.
+As mistakes are undesirable - you should design a system in a way that reduces them.
+The fewer possibilities there are to make mistakes, the fewer there will be and a greater chance of producing higher-quality software.

+This also applies to system design, implementation, verification, maintenance, and use.
+Because all these tasks are (partly) carried out by humans.

 ##  Description